liveahero-wiki/liveahero-wiki.github.io/_charas/pubraseer.md

 EVENTD = "Oh, impressive!
-You’re already done!<br>…Oops, I almost got too excited there!<br>Well then, let’s enjoy the ceremony together without any worries!" battleStart = "To celebrate this departure with my new companions!<br>Friends, follow me!!" skill = "Point to the star of hope!" special = "I will guide my friends who chase their dreams!<br>"Polaris"!
-Pénte Anamniseis!!" smallDamage = "Guuh!!" bigDamage = "Are my friends safe?!" win = "Alright!
+You’re already done!<br>…Oops, I almost got too excited there!<br>Well then, let’s enjoy the ceremony together without any worries!" battleStart = "To celebrate this departure with my new companions!<br>Friends, follow me!!" skill = "Point to the star of hope!" special = "I will guide my friends who chase their dreams!<br>\"Polaris\"!
+Pénte Anamniseis!!" win = "Alright!
 You all are the best!!<br>…Kuhum…Now, let’s bring this victory home!<br>To everyone waiting for our return." lose = "The hope entrusted to me is fading…<br>My friends, please… stay safe…"
 %}